jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

             self.assertIsNot(True, False)

             an_integer = 0
-            # assert 0 is not False
+            # assert 0 is not the same object as False
             assert an_integer is not False
             # self.assertIs(0, False)
             # self.assertIsNot(0, False)